Zombie philanthropy: The rich have stashed billions in donor-advised charities — but it’s not reaching those in need

 “For him, it was important that, no questions asked, these [community foundations] were public charities,” said Lila Corwin Berman, a history professor at Temple University who has written about Sugarman’s role in the popularization of DAFs.
 “He believed most social problems could be better solved by charity than government, and that individuals should have more control over what their wealth could do for society.”

-After successfully convincing the IRS that community foundations deserved public charity status, Sugarman also won an important concession: “philanthropic funds,” an innovative way his clients raised money, would also all the tax benefits of giving directly to a working charity.
+After successfully convincing the IRS that community foundations deserved public charity status, Sugarman won an important concession: “Philanthropic funds,” an innovative way his clients raised money, would also have all the tax benefits of giving directly to a working charity.

 For donors, these philanthropic funds offered tremendous appeal to reduce income tax bills and allow them to retain some control over their money.
 Toward the end of every year, donors could estimate how much they expected to owe in taxes, and then transfer an amount into a philanthropic fund to help offset what they owed the government.
 Community foundations across the country began offering philanthropic funds, and by the 1980s, some referred to them as donor-advised funds.